vamsichandramohan2004/stock/README.md

 ## How to run:
 ## Download from the github
 ## !!
-Navigate to your frontend project directory:
+Navigate to your frontend project directory
-## ! ex: cd fe/portfolio
+! ex: cd fe/portfolio
 ## !! open terminal and run command : npm start

 ## NOTE: Please Make Sure That You have installed maven and set path for Environment Variables.
 ## !
-Open VS code Naviggate to Backend directory:
+Open VS code Naviggate to Backend directory
-## !! ex: cd /portfolio.
+!! ex: cd /portfolio.
 ## !! type the command: mvn clean install
 ## !! to run type: mvn spring-boot:run